Dakota Johnson: Recent work 2020–present

 In November 2023, Johnson departed WME and signed a representation deal with Creative Artists Agency.
 She played the title role in the superhero film Madame Web (2024), set in Sony's Spider-Man Universe.
 It was produced on a budget of $80 million and was critically and commercially unsuccessful, earning her a second Golden Raspberry Award for Worst Actress.
-Speaking about the film's failure, Johnson went on to say "We don’t have control over how something turns out.
+Johnson said about the film: "We don't have control over how something turns out.
 (I) signed on to a movie that, by the end of shooting it, (was) a completely different script than what I attached to, and that is a crazy journey to go on as an artist.
-Because you’re like, ‘OK, I’m doing something with my actual body and my actual mind and my heart and my emotions,’ and it’s just being taken and fucked with, but you can’t do anything about it.
+Because you're like, 'OK, I'm doing something with my actual body and my actual mind and my heart and my emotions,' and it's just being taken and fucked with, but you can't do anything about it.
 Like, what am I going to do, fucking cry about Madame Web?
-No. I’m gonna laugh."
+No. I'm gonna laugh."

-In 2025, she took a supporting role in the comedy Splitsville which she also served as a producer.
-That same year she took a leading role in the Celine Song directed romance Materialists (2025) co-starring opposite Chris Evans and Pedro Pascal.
+In 2025, Johnson had a supporting role in the comedy film Splitsville which she also served as a producer.
+That same year, she had a leading role in Celine Song's romance film Materialists (2025), alongside Chris Evans and Pedro Pascal.
+Johnson starred with Anne Hathaway and Josh Hartnett in Michael Showalter's film adaptation of Colleen Hoover's novel, Verity (2026).
+She makes her directorial debut film A Tree is Blue, written by Vanessa Burghardt who is her co-star in Cha Cha Real Smooth.

+Public image

+Johnson's role in the Fifty Shades film series established her as a sex symbol early in her career.
+Since then, her performances have diversified, ranging from supporting roles in blockbusters and art films to leading roles in prestige films.
+In 2024, she said that she does not “discriminate against movie genres” when choosing acting projects.
+She has also said she is willing to accept smaller roles, provided the character interests her, and that she uses each one as an opportunity to hone her craft.